-PERFORMANCE MEASURE ACTUAL PERFORMANCE Implement and report on 100% of the Council's state of the environment monitoring programmes comprising monitoring of surface fresh water quantity, levels and flows, fresh water quality, groundwater quantity and quality, coastal waters, biodiversity, air quality and land use sustainability using recognized and reputable methods of data collection, analysis and reporting in accordance with the Council's State of the Environment Monitoring Procedures document and State of the Environment Monitoring Programmes.
 Implementing 100% of the state of the environment monitoring programmes, in accordance with the programmes prepared for 2019/2020.
-Monitor, review and where appropriate, further develop existing programmes by 30 June of each year.

 State of the Environment monitoring is being delivered as scheduled.
-Reporting for SEM physicochemical, SEM Macroinvertebrate, SEM Lake Rotorangi, SEM freshwater recreational bathing, SEM Beach Bathing monitoring programmes and the biannual SEM Groundwater Quantity programme is complete.
-The instream structures, soft shore marine ecology, coastal sand country and the inventory of regional significant wetlands monitoring programmes are under review.
+The annual reporting for SEM physicochemical, Macroinvertebrate, Lake Rotorangi, freshwater recreational bathing, Beach Bathing monitoring programmes and the biannual Groundwater Quantity programme have been reported during 2018/2019.
+The instream structures, soft shore marine ecology, coastal sand country and the inventory of regional significant wetlands monitoring programmes are currently under review.
 Monitoring networks covering freshwater quality and quantity, freshwater ecology, rocky shore ecology, shellfish, stream habitat assessment, soil quality and hill country land use remain stable with no changes.
-Reporting for the continuous air quality inhalable particulate matter, with diameter of less than 2.5 micrometers (PM2.5) is in preparation.
-A continuous water quality monitoring site has been installed in the Waingongoro River.
-Up to six hydrochemical parameters can be monitored simultaneously and compliments three other continuous dissolved oxygen monitoring sites in other regional rivers to help address new requirements of NPS for Freshwater.
+Reporting for the new continuous air quality inhalable particulate matter, with diameter of less than 2.5 micrometers (PM2.5) is in preparation.
+A new continuous water quality monitoring site has been installed in the Waingongoro River at SH45.
+Up to six hydrochemical parameters can be monitored simultaneously at this site and compliments three other continuous dissolved oxygen monitoring sites in other regional rivers designed help address new requirements of NPS for Freshwater.

 PERFORMANCE MEASURE ACTUAL PERFORMANCE Prepare and publish the five-yearly state of the environment report.
 The next report is due in 2020.
 The five-yearly state of the environment report, Taranaki as one - Taranaki Tangata tu Tahi, was published in July 2015.
 The next report due in 2020.
 Annual freshwater quality report cards have been published.
 Maintain all quality assurance programmes and information databases for hydrometric, air quality, physicochemical freshwater, terrestrial biodiversity, fresh water biological and marine biological data.
 IANZ registration for chemical analysis maintained.
 All quality assurance programmes and information databases for hydrometric, air quality, physicochemical freshwater, terrestrial biodiversity, fresh water biological and marine biological data, are being maintained.
 The Council's contract laboratory maintains International Accreditation New Zealand accreditation for the majority of tests undertaken on behalf of the Council.
 Maintain public access to on-line live regional data on hydrology, meteorology, soil moisture and bathing beach water quality.
 Live data reported on the Taranaki Regional Council's website.
 Live on-line data is being maintained and reported for 40 hydrology sites, 29 meteorology sites, 11 soil moisture sites, 16 freshwater sites, and 14 marine bathing beach water quality sites.
-Webcam imagery has also been added at seven key flood warning sites.